Overview of Connecticut Taxes

 Connecticut Property Tax Rates

 Municipalities in Connecticut apply property taxes in terms of mill rates.
 A mill rate is equal to $1 in taxes for every $1,000 in assessed value.
-To calculate your tax based on your mill rate, divide your assessed value by 1,000 and multiply the result by your mill rate.
+To calculate your tax based on your mill rate, divide your assessed value by 1,000 and multiply the result by your rate.

-In turn, a home with a market value of $500,000, and consequently a $350,000 assessed value and a mill rate of 50, would pay $17,500 in annual property taxes.
+So, for example, a home with a market value of $500,000, an assessed value of $350,000 and a mill rate of 50 would have annual property taxes of $17,500.

 The table below shows the average effective property tax rates for each of Connecticut’s eight counties.
 An effective property tax rate is equal to taxes paid as a percentage of home value.
-The U.S. average effective property tax rate is 1.07%.
+The U.S. average effective property tax rate is 1.19%.

 Fairfield County